timescale/docs/mst/ingest-data.md

 ## Insert data directly using a message queue

-If you have data stored in a message queue, you can import it into your TimescaleDB database.
+If you have data stored in a message queue, you can import it into your Timescale database.
 This section provides instructions on using the Kafka Connect PostgreSQL connector.

 This connector deploys PostgreSQL change events from Kafka Connect to a runtime service.
-It monitors one or more schemas in a TimescaleDB server, and writes all change events to Kafka topics, which can then be independently consumed by one or more clients.
+It monitors one or more schemas in a Timescale server, and writes all change events to Kafka topics, which can then be independently consumed by one or more clients.
 Kafka Connect can be distributed to provide fault tolerance, which ensures the connectors are running and continually keeping up with changes